decodingai-magazine/.github/profile/README.md

 - LLMs
 - CV

-*We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied in the real world — no stories — just hands-on content.*
+**We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied at your work, in the real world — no stories — just hands-on content.**

 ## Why follow?